 Buying a new home is exciting, yet it can also be anxiety-inducing because of how much it costs.
 You know that you’ll have a monthly mortgage payment, yearly taxes, and insurance, and you come up with a monthly amount based on those expenses.
 Yet the cost of keeping your home will actually be much more than that and your utilities.
 You have a lot of maintenance and other services that you should be getting to protect the investment you have in your home.

 Here are some of the costs of homeownership that you may not think of when calculating your expenses when you are shopping for your dream home:

 Pests aren’t just a nuisance; they can actually damage your home and pose a health and safety risk to your family.
 Termites can eat up your home from the inside out.
 Rats and roaches can spread germs and illness.
 You need to invest in regular pest control treatment to keep these and other pests out of your home.

-Whether you are looking for looking for pest control services in Las Vegas or New York City or someplace else, you can find affordable options to fit into your monthly budget.
+Whether you are looking for pest control services in Las Vegas or New York City or someplace else, you can find affordable options to fit into your monthly budget.
 Make sure you start your maintenance plan with a thorough inspection so you know what you might be dealing with already.

 Your heating and air conditioning need regular maintenance to continue operating efficiently.
 If you skip this maintenance, your system will have to work harder, and you’ll pay a lot more for your utilities.
 You’ll also end up repairing the system more often, which can cost you thousands of dollars, and the system will have a shorter lifespan.

 You should schedule a yearly HVAC inspection and maintenance.
 The technician will clean your system, fill up fluids, and check to make sure all parts are working properly and are in good condition.
 If you have to make repairs, you’ll still end up spending less since you will have caught the problem early.